lowiemelatonin/Astra/README.md

   return 0;
 }
 ```
-The code above is a short example of what it will look like fun is a keyword to declare a function, then we have an identifier, followed by arguments and return type, after all of this, we finally can write the code block.
+The code above is a short example of what it will look like, fun is a keyword to declare a function, then we have an identifier, followed by arguments and return type, after all of this, we finally can write the code block.